Wednesday, February 24, 2021

 The second section is an 'island crawl' featuring a few islands and sites on them.
 There isn't a lot of detail here, just quick descriptions of places, each with some goings-on and story hooks.
 A small site-map or two would have been nice here, but it has plenty to go on for a number of sessions, given a reasonably creative GM.

 The third section is filled with creatures and items.
-This, and the opening section, are my favorite parts, with the middle section really being an example of how the two go together in an adventure context.
+This, and the opening section, are my favorite parts, with the middle section really being an example of how the two go together in an adventure.
 I love the folkloric nature of the monsters: e.g. the gray man, rawbones, and boohags.
-Really, really well done, atmospheric, and "different" in a way that we don't really see much of.
+They are really well done, atmospheric, and "different" in a way that we don't really see much.
 I mean, there are a million bestiaries out there.
 Many of them stem from the gooey, weird, Geiger-ish drawings that fascinate people and are just shooting to be weird or shock.
 Nothing wrong with those, but as many GMs will tell you - the real world is weirder than anything you can make up.
 And here we have an example of really strange monsters with interesting motivations that are drawn straight from the collective subconscious of a group of people.
-Very much nails the southern gothic vibe.
+They really help nail down the southern gothic vibe.
 Ditto for the items, like a pouch of sticky chewing tobacco that can be spit as a type of web-weapon.

 All in all, a great zine and a great read with a really authentic geographical vibe.
 I suppose I should note two things.
 1) The book isn't really divided into three sections, the table of contents lists four and it feels like there are more headers than that.
 Three sections is just how I perceived it when reading.
 2) Though this really nails the feel of a region, it is divorced from actual historical, named people or places in such a way that it could be used with nearly any world or system.